insight-platform/MediaGateway/docs/source/cookbook/0_tls.rst

 Client certificate authentication
 ---------------------------------

-Client certificate authentication is an optional feature in Media Gateway.
-Only signed by CA client certificates can be used.
-Certificates should be in PEM format.
+Client certificate authentication is an authentication mechanism based on X509 certificates.
+Only CA-signed client certificates can be used for that.
+Certificates must be in PEM format.

 The server uses a store with trusted X509 certificates to verify peer certificates.
 The store automatically (without a server restart) loads certificates and CRLs from the specified directory.
-Certificates and CRLs should be added to the directory in accordance with `X509_LOOKUP_hash_dir method <https://www.openssl.org/docs/man1.1.1/man3/X509_LOOKUP_hash_dir.html>`__ requirements.
+Certificates and CRLs must be added to the directory in accordance with `X509_LOOKUP_hash_dir method <https://www.openssl.org/docs/man1.1.1/man3/X509_LOOKUP_hash_dir.html>`__ requirements.
 For each certificate at least one CRL must be in the directory.
-CRL might be without revoked certificates.
+The CRL may contain no revoked certificates.
 A new CRL must be loaded when the previous CRL is expired.

+To enable client certificate authentication in Media Gateway update both server and client configuration:

-``ca.crt`` is a file with the CA certificate in PEM format.
+ * the ``ca.crt`` parameters defines a file with the CA certificate in PEM format.

-``ca.crl`` is a file with CRL in PEM format.
+ * the ``ca.crl`` parameter defines a file with CRL in PEM format.

-``/opt/etc/store`` is a directory with CA certificates and CRLs.
+ * ``/opt/etc/store`` is a directory with CA certificates and CRLs.

-To add a new certificate and corresponding CRL
+To add a new certificate and corresponding CRL:

 .. code-block:: bash